KyleOnTheWorldWideWeb/CPSC559-Group/HOWTO.md

 docker compose --profile ${example-profile} up --build
 ```
 If you don't want to rebuild a container and just run it you can leave out --build
+## ** IF YOU KEEP GETTING ADDRESS ALREADY IN USE ERRORS. **
+ALWAYS run docker compose down after you kill containers.
+If that doesn't clear the issue then go through and delete your containers, images, and builds then try it again.
+Sometimes docker doesn't close containers when you ctrl + C them so they are just running idle in the background using that valuable port and address space.

 Each container should have a singular profile associated with it if you only want to spin one of that type of container up.